 Under section 66D of the Fair Work Act 2009, when an employee is given an offer, he or she must provide a response within 21 days.
 The response can be whether the worker wishes to accept the offer of conversion or decline the offer.

 The new introduction of Division 4A of the Fair Work Act 2009.
-Provides a new pathway for casual employees to transit their employment into a more secure type of employment.
+Provides a new pathway for casual employees to transition their employment into a more secure type of employment.
 Either part-time or full-time, to have access to entitlements and leave.
-Casual workers then would be facing the difficult decision one year into their employment when they meet the criteria for casual conversion.
+Casual workers than would be facing the difficult decision one year into their employment when they meet the criteria for casual conversion.

 On one hand, converting from casual to part-time or full-time would allow them to gain access to paid leave.
-They can happily request for sick leave or take days off for holidays without having the fear of losing income or losing their jobs.
-In the alternative they will lose the privilege of casual loading.
-Also not having to make firm and advance commitment to their employment.
+They can happily request sick leave or take days off for holidays without having the fear of losing income or losing their jobs.
+In the alternative, they will lose the privilege of casual loading.
+Also not have to make firm and advanced commitments to their employment.
 This means that they will have consistent working hours on set days.
-Which is reasonable, considering that they will only be eligible for the conversion if they have been working on a regular pattern for at least 6 months.
+This is reasonable, considering that they will only be eligible for the conversion if they have been working on a regular pattern for at least 6 months.
 However, losing the casual employee privilege would mean that employees generally have less flexibility guaranteed for their work schedule.
 They can no longer reject their shifts if they are rostered on.

 Not everybody wants to be a permanent employee

 People who work multiple jobs or university students may particularly be disadvantaged by this conversion.
 Losing casual loading also equates to a reduction in income, even though working hours for the employee remain the same.
 Some may have to pick up extra hours to satisfy their ends meet without casual loading.
 Hence the conversion would also not be favourable for those.